davidtvs/kaggle-hpaic/README.md

     python download_hpav18.py
     ```
     See the command-line arguments using the `-h` option.
 4. The images will be downloaded to the `scripts` directory by default.
-This behaviour can be changed by moving the `scripts/HPAv18_train.csv` file to the desired location.
+This behavior can be changed by moving the `scripts/HPAv18_train.csv` file to the desired location.
-5. Zip the downloded images
+5. Zip the downloaded images
 6. Place the kaggle files and the HPAv18 files in the same directory.
 The directory tree should look like this:
     ```
     .